sandeepkiranjs22/ETB/README.md

+    # Function 	to encode columns in the dataframe , here send all columns other than target columns
     def label_encoding(self, y):
         """df should not contain the target column""" le = LabelEncoder()
         y = le.fit_transform(y)
         return y

+    # Function to convert target pandas column to target dask dataframe column
     def convert_target_col_to_dask_df(self, y):
         darr = dd.from_array(y)
         y = darr.to_frame()
         return y

+    # Function used for training dask-xgboost algorithm on training dataframe
     def dxgb_train(self, client, params, x, y):
         bst = dxgb.train(client, params, x, y)
         return bst

+    # Function 	to get back the list of all columns which are of non-object type
     def get_nonobj_col_list(self, df):
         nonobj_cols = []
         for col in df.columns: